bushmaster NZ 5.5 right bg

 Above: An NZDF Polaris MRZR

 The replacement of the existing armoured Pinzgauers with the Bushmaster NZ5.5 was announced in July 2020.
 The Australian-manufactured Bushmaster improves our ability to undertake population support and peacekeeping missions.
-The Bushmaster is used extensively by overseas partners and will provide our personnel with greater protection, flexibility and versatility.
-The Project is working with the Australian manufacturer to complete the detailed designs of this vehicle.
+The Bushmaster is used extensively by overseas partners and will provide our personnel with greater protection, flexibility and versatility. (external link)

 Contact: Nick Gillard, Director Land Domain